Deploy FalkorDB on Railway

 Data Persistence

-The template provides persistent volumes for data storage:
+The template provides persistent Railway volumes for FalkorDB data storage:

 - Data persists across deployments and restarts